icicle1133/3ds-Controller/README.md

 ## Features
 - Use your 3DS as a wireless gamepad for PC games and emulators
 - Cross-platform support for Windows and Linux
-- All buttons, Circle Pad, C-Stick and touchscreen support
+- All buttons, Circle Pad, C-Stick, NO touch screen support.
 - Configurable server IP and port
 - Low latency wireless connection